rexresearch

 damaged tissue surrounding tissue undamaged.

-This polarization is positively charged at the beginning, the size
+This polarization is positively charged at the beginning, the

-of the electroluminescent material forming the organization of the
+polarization of the electroluminescent material forming the

-electrical power transmission system.
+organization of the electrical power transmission system.

-The present inventors have recently applied to the main principle
+The present inventors have recently applied to the main

-in vivo in animals and in test cases.
+in a patient in vivo in animals and in test cases.

-The main principle includes some previously unknown facts, such as
+The main principle includes some previously unknown facts, such

-a new feature of blood vessels, the blood vessel wall that is
+as a new feature of blood vessels, the blood vessel wall that is

-higher than the resistivity of the conductive medium (ie, plasma).
+higher than the resistivity of the conductive medium (ie,

-Through the capillary vessels with intermediate power transmission
+Through the capillary vessels with intermediate power

-field, capillary partial contraction.
+electric force field, capillary partial contraction.

 Therefore, the formation of ion transport through the capillary